 The Cloth Diaper Comes Full Circle

 By now, many parents and pediatricians have figured out that disposable diapers were not all they were cracked up to be, and have returned to the use of a diaper made of cloth, but not the old-fashioned kind.
-In 2006 Rumparooz were born: an award-winning one size cloth diaper that is fully adjustable, so they can be used for all children from newborn to 35 lbs.
+In 2006 Rumparooz were born: an award-winning one size cloth diaper that is fully adjustable, so they can be used for all children from newborn to 35+ lbs.
 They were so popular that Kanga Care is now a successful company making not only diapers, but also many accessories such as diaper covers, liners, wet bags, changing pads, training pants and even doll diapers so your older child can “help” or that favorite teddy bear can "match"!

 Is One Diaper Really Any Better Than Another?